Matador (Danish TV series): The Skjern dynasty

 Mads is a stranger who arrives in Korsbæk with his motherless son Daniel as a traveling salesman in 1929.
 Seeing that the local clothing shop caters only to the interests of the well-to-do, he decides to start his own business, Skjern's Magasin, to provide clothing for the common people.

 Personality: Industrious; almost ruthless businessman who does not "forgive and forget"; a stern and overbearing father who expects much of his son Daniel.
-As time goes by he becomes increasingly sterner to his son, as he slowly realizes that he will never be ready to take over the family business.
-Instead he favors his adoptive daughter Ellen, who is doing good in school, unlike Daniel.
+As time goes by he becomes increasingly stern to his son, as he slowly realizes that he will never be ready to take over the family business.
+Instead he favors his adoptive daughter Ellen, who is doing well in school, unlike Daniel.
 Because of this, she can get away with almost everything.

-When he accidentally finds out about his sons homosexuality, he banishes him from his home.
-This action almost cost him his marriage to Ingeborg.
+When he accidentally finds out about his son's homosexuality, he banishes him from his home.
+This action almost costs him his marriage to Ingeborg.

-As his business grows, Mads, who's originally honest and well-meaning, is corrupted by his growing power and occasionally engages in questionable business practices.
+As his business grows, Mads, originally honest and well-meaning, is corrupted by his growing power and occasionally engages in questionable business practices.
 Despite his religious upbringing he eventually assimilates into a more moderate lifestyle.
 His political views are conservative, particularly concerning morals, as he is a firm opponent of abortion, then illegal in Denmark.